httpwg/http-extensions/draft-ietf-httpbis-priority.md

 request ordering to influence response order.

-Incremental responses of the same urgency SHOULD be served by sharing bandwidth amongst them.
+Incremental responses of the same urgency SHOULD be served by sharing bandwidth among them.
 Payload of incremental responses are used in parts, or chunks, as they are received.
 A client might benefit more from receiving a portion of all these resources rather than the entirety of a single resource.
 How large a portion of the resource is needed to be useful in improving performance varies.